Skip to Content

 Unlike other cruise lines, NCL doesn’t offer laundry packages where you can purchase a certain number of items being laundered for a certain amount of money.

-Personally, I think that this is a shame as these packages often save a lot of money on the pay as you go prices but Norwegian do have an alternative.
+Personally, I think that this is a shame, as these packages often save a lot of money on the “pay as you go” prices.
+Norwegian do have an alternative though.

 Fill a Bag Promotion/Bundle Bag: